grft-dev/graftcode-quick-start-guide/README.md

 On top of that, Graftcode also:
 - **Exposes MCP automatically** - every hosted service gets a [Model Context Protocol](https://modelcontextprotocol.io/) endpoint out of the box, so AI agents can call your methods directly.
 If your project already has a REST API, it stays intact - Graftcode adds this new layer alongside it.
-- **Lets you use modules from any language** - install a Python, Java, or .NET module into a JavaScript project (or any other combination) through your package manager and call it like a native import.
+- **Lets you use modules from any language** - install a module from Python, Java, .NET, or JavaScript into any project through your package manager and call it like a native import.
 - **Switches between monolith and microservices** - run a module in-process or as a remote service, and move between the two by changing one configuration value.
 No rewrite, no new clients, no new endpoints.

 > Watch the short intro video to see Graftcode in action: